hoffstadt/DearPyGui/docs/source/documentation/init-files.rst

 * table column visible state
 * table column sorting state

-.. note:: Init files use the ID of the window.
-Make sure the ID does not
+.. note:: Init files use the TAG of the window.
+Make sure the TAG does not
-    change between sessions by generating the ID beforehand.
+    change between sessions by generating the TAG beforehand or specifying it as a string.

 Creating init files
 -------------------

-There are two procedures for creating **init** files:
-1. Use :py:func:`save_init_file <dearpygui.dearpygui.save_init_file>` while
+Use :py:func:`save_init_file <dearpygui.dearpygui.save_init_file>` while
     your application is running.

-2. Temporarily add :py:func:`set_init_file <dearpygui.dearpygui.set_init_file>`
-    to your application before starting DPG.
+..note:: The save function will not save over an existing init file. you must manually delete the esxisting file.

 .. note:: windows and tables can individually opt out of having their settings saved with the
     `no_saved_settings` keyword.